platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 Of course, more complex routing logic is possible if the situation calls for it.
 However, we recommend defining HTTPS routes exclusively.

+{{< note >}}
+Let's Encrypt has a limit of 100 TLS certificates per environment.
+If you define both a `{default}` and `www.{default}` route for each domain you use, that will give you a limit of 50 domains.
+Adding more than that will result in a warning on deploy and some domains will not be issued a TLS certificate.
+If you need more than that, we recommend obtaining additional certificates or a wildcard certificate from another TLS provider.
+Alternatively, consider splitting your project up into multiple discrete Platform.sh projects.
+{{< /note >}}

 ## TLS configuration

 Optionally, it's possible to further refine how secure TLS connections are handled on your cluster via the `tls` route property.